 Figure 1 presents a typical grid scenario.
-Independent clients are given access to a set of resources through a middle tier that routes information and implements the different services.
-We define computational grid as a collection of computers, online instruments, data archives, and networks that are connected by a shared set of services which, when taken together, provide users with transparent access to the entire set of resources.
+Independent clients are given access to a set of resources through a middle tier that routes information and a suite of resources is mediated by a middle tier of Internet servers and brokers.

+Figure 1.
+Multitier architecture of a computational grid.
+Seamless linkage of users to implements the different services.
+We define computational grid as a collection of computers, online instruments, data archives, and networks that are connected by a shared set of services that, when taken together, provide users with transparent access to the entire set of resources.